The Time Has Come for United to Provide High-Speed Broadband

 There's a new day dawning in United's service territory.
-And we need our members to tell us what they want.

 In United’s 14-county service territory, about 87 percent of United members currently lack access to affordable and/or reliable 25 Mbps high-speed broadband internet service.
 That is the minimum standard broadband internet speed, as defined by the Federal Communications Commission (FCC), to adequately serve a single user or multiple users with light internet use.

 Encouraged by the support by September's member vote, United is stepping in to provide its members high-speed broadband service in a way no other providers will.
 Approximately 90 electric cooperatives across the U.S. (about 11 percent) now provide broadband service to their members.
 Another 200 are studying the viability of expanding such service to their members—including United.

 After hearing frequent member discontent with poor or no internet connectivity during regular community meetings and other cooperative gatherings over the last several years, coupled with appeals for United to develop and provide a superior alternative.
 We now stand poised to deploy a broadband network that will provide competitively priced high-speed internet service to every member who wants it.

 Watch this page for more on this exciting and evolving story.

 United Cooperative Services will build a fiber network throughout our service territory.
 The project will enhance our Smart Grid technology by connecting substations and other infrastructure with fiber.
 This fiber connection also will provide members with an opportunity for an affordable and reliable high-speed broadband internet connection.